-Regular dental care is essential for children, to help them set a solid foundation for lifelong oral health.
-We provide a comprehensive range of dental services for children at Bay Elm Dental.
+Children need regular dental care to help build a solid foundation for their lifelong oral health.
+At Bay Elm Dental, we offer a comprehensive range of dental services for children.

-For children at a higher risk than average of tooth decay, or for those that have special circumstances or needs, restorative dental services or customized treatment plans may be recommended.
+For children who have a higher than average risk of tooth decay, for for those with special needs or circumstances, the dentist may recommend customized treatment plans or restorative dental services.

-As teens develop and grow more independent, their dental care will need to grow with them.
-Preventive dental care will continue as they see the dentist every 9 months or so.
+As teens develop and become more independent, their dental care will need to evolve with them.
+Preventive dental care will continue as they visit the dentist every 9 months or so.

-As many teens are concerned about their appearance at this age and having a healthy, white smile, we will educate them about the connection between dental hygiene practices and the appearance of their smiles.
+Since many teens have concerns about their appearance at this age and having a healthy, white smile becomes a focus, we will discuss the connection between dental hygiene practices and the appearance of their smiles.

 Many people develop early stage gum disease in adulthood, potentially resulting in painfully swollen gums and other oral health issues.
 Preventive care should continue to be top of mind for adults, including at-home care and regular visits to the dentists for hygiene cleanings.